NFV Platform Design: A Survey: Design Space

 \subsubsection{Batching (BA)}

 In high-speed packet processing frameworks, I/O batching is widely used to amortize the overhead of accessing the physical NIC over multiple packets.
 This technique is also employed by some NFV platforms to enhance performance.
 For example, NFVNice and EdgeMiner batch the I/O interrupts to amortize VNF wakeup overhead.
-SCC handles the system calls of VNF I/O in dynamic batches to reduce the overhead of context switches.
+SCC handles VNF I/O system calls in dynamic batches to reduce context-switch overhead.
 The VNFs on the $\mu$NF platform perform packet I/O in batches through the intermediate ring buffers.
 The TCP stack of ClickNF exchanges packets with the user-space VNFs in batches.
 StatelessNF aggregates multiple read/write requests to the data store into a single request to amortize the overhead of remote procedure call (RPC).
 SafeBricks implements an in-enclave module for batched packet I/O from/to the host.
 LightBox adopts packet batching to amortize the system call overhead.
 GPUNFV, Grus, FlowShader, G-NET, and Gen deliver packets between CPU and GPU in dynamic batches.